 Elegant, refined, sedate, Cienfuegos, (which translates into one hundred fires) is a step back not only in time but in geography.
-The center of the city is more reminiscent of a 1920s coastal city in the south of France than a town in modern day central Cuba.
+The center of the city is more reminiscent of a 1920s coastal city in the south of France than a town in modern-day central Cuba.

 The first thing that will strike you is the architecture.

-Settled in 1819 by French immigrants from Bordeaux and Louisiana, the French influence can been seen in many of the more impressive structures.
+Settled in 1819 by French immigrants from Bordeaux and Louisiana, the French influence can be seen in many of the more impressive structures.
 The city center is a wonderful explosion of Baroque, Moorish, Gothic and other influences.
 Make sure to see some examples at Jose Marti Park.

 In the center of Cienfuegos is what many consider to be the prettiest central square in Cuba.

 I love cemeteries and always try to visit one when in a new city.
 Cemeteries are a good way to learn more about the history of a place and to absorb the culture.
 A short distance from Cienfuegos is the Reina (Queen) Cemetery.
 I had heard that the statuary here was impressive but I was not prepared for the level of artistic achievement I saw there.